-GS 2020 History of Women and Social Movements: 3 semester hours
+GS 2020 Women and Social Movements in U.S. History: 3 semester hours

-GS 2100 Women in Contemporary Society: 3 semester hours
+GS 2066 Women and Gender in African History: 3 semester hours

-Same as SOC WK 2102, HIST 2102, and SOC 2102.
-This core class is required for all Women's and Gender Studies Certificate earners.
+Same as SOC WK 2102, HIST 2102, POL SCI 2102, and SOC 2102.
+This core class is required for all Gender Studies Certificate earners.
 This class introduces students to cultural, political and historical issues that shape gender.
 Through a variety of disciplinary perspectives in the humanities, social sciences, and natural sciences, the course familiarizes students with diverse female and male experiences and gendered power relationships.

 GS 2130 Gender and the Military: 3 semester hours